wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.0.5 =
+* Improved countdown timer that reduces the browser's CPU footprint and improves battery life for mobile devices.

 = 2.0.4 =
 * Works with retched Internet Explorer browser-like crap.
 Includes new single-line 'carbonlite' theme.